-- They take part in matches against other universities and often also participate in local leagues and other competitions.
+- In representative sport, student teams take part in matches against other universities and often also participate in local leagues and other competitions.

-- So if you're a member of a representative team you can expect to play a couple of matches a week, one against another university (usually on a Wednesday afternoon) and the other against a local sports club.
+- If you're a member of a representative team you can expect to play a couple of matches a week, one against another university (usually on a Wednesday afternoon) and the other against a local sports club.
 You'll probably also have at least one training and/or coaching session.

-The BUCS sporting programme is available to the 2.3 million students across the UK and over 100,000 students regularly compete in BUCS competitions, leagues and events.
+The BUCS sporting programme is available to the UK's students.
+Over 100,000 students regularly compete in BUCS competitions, leagues and events.

-- BUCS delivers 50 sports to these students and universities and organises 150 individual final or championship events each year.
+BUCS delivers a number of sports to these students and universities and organises over 100 individual final or championship events each year.

-- BUCS collates all the results and produces 'ranking points' for all participating universities each year, so the higher a university's BUCS ranking (see the University Sports Table) the higher the overall standard of sports performance.
+- BUCS collates all the results and produces 'ranking points' for all participating universities each year, so the higher a university's BUCS ranking the higher the overall standard of sports performance.

-In certain sports the top university teams in the BUCS competition are eligible to compete in European Universities Sports Association (EUSA) competitions which are 'Champions League' competitions and provide the opportunity for university teams to compete against the best in Europe.
+- In certain sports the top university teams in the BUCS competition are eligible to compete in European Universities Sports Association (EUSA) competitions.
+These are 'Champions League' competitions, providing the opportunity for university teams to compete against the best in Europe.